qiyazhao062-a11y/Credit_Card_Default_Prediction/README.md

 ### Cost-Sensitive Threshold Optimization

-Instead of applying the default 0.50 cutoff, the project evaluates lending outcomes using a custom net cash-flow objective based on a 50% loss-given-default assumption and a 10% profit margin.
+Instead of applying the default 0.50 cutoff, the project evaluates lending outcomes using a custom net-cash-flow objective based on a 50% loss-given-default assumption and a 10% profit margin.
 The selected threshold of 0.13 minimizes net business cost under this framework.

 ### Feature Engineering